dmartzol/hmm/README.md

-# Fictional managing system for a Hackerspace
+# Fictional account managing system for a Hackerspace/Makerspace